my-13/VR-attention/README.md

 # VR Attention

 A virtual reality platform developed to record the effect of visual distractors on visuokinematic data.
+If I had more time, I would rewrite a codebase

 ## Table of Contents